What is required for my boat?

 The boat owner may self-install by carefully following the manufacturers’ instructions for installation, including the location placement of the detector.

 No, sensors within the CO detectors have an average life span of 5 years.
 Newer models have a printed expiration date or alert system notifying the user when to replace the system.
 Some new models have a longer life span.

 This law applies to all motorboats regardless of length that have the enclosed spaces.
-However, this fact sheet is only being sent to owners of motorboats 19-feet and greater.
+However, the warning stickers and informational brochure were sent to owners of motorboats 19-feet and greater.
 Owners of smaller boats with enclosed spaces will be able to get the stickers at all deputy registrars and many marinas or marine dealers.